-Unaware and uneducated clients are more likely to visit the unskilled service providers who donot have any professional knowledge on the termination of pregnancies according to the participants.
-One female participant from Sadar Upazila in Gaibandhahas shared her experience:
+Unaware and uneducated clients are more likely to visit the unskilled service providers who do not have any professional knowledge on the termination of pregnancies according to the participants.
+One female participant from Gaibandha Sadar Upazila in Gaibandha District has shared her experience:

-"I think, uneducated and unaware mothers are more likely to visit kabiraz and spiritual healers.
+"I think, uneducated and unaware mothers are more likely to visit Kabiraz and spiritual healers.
 Rural women also visit these types of practitioners.
 On the other hand, females from rich family and urban areas go to the gynecologist of hospitals and clinics as they are more aware."